andiazfar/andiazfar.github.io/index.md

 You can also visit my website by clicking [here](https://andiazfar.wixsite.com/website)!

+Other than that, you can view my CATIA Design Portfolio [here](https://andiazfar.wixsite.com/edsgn497catia)!

 ![This is my favorite cat](images/main_pic.png)

 <!---(Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.